Video editing

 The same edit, three places, one weekend.

-A composite of three editor workflows we have seen since Remio shipped.
+A composite of three editor workflows we've seen since Remio shipped.
 Names changed, projects abstracted, hardware specs preserved.

-A doc editor runs Premiere on a 13900K + RTX 4090 tower.
-Native R3D 8K footage, 6-cam interview cuts.
-On the iPad Pro he splits the screen — program monitor on the left, multi-cam source monitor on the right.
-Pencil scrubs the source, finger taps the cut points.
-Render export runs on the tower while he closes the iPad and goes to lunch.
+A doc editor runs Premiere on a 13900K + RTX 4090 tower with native R3D 8K footage.
+On the iPad Pro he splits program left, source right — Pencil scrubs the source, finger taps the cut points.
+Export runs on the tower while the iPad closes for lunch.

 Questions editors ask first